The Daily Walk with Miracles

 by Paul Evans

-The Daily Walk with Miracles, October 17, 2016, by Bible Tools, John W. Ritenbaugh and Paul Evans.
+The Daily Walk with Miracles, September 6, 2017, by Bible Tools, John W. Ritenbaugh and Paul Evans.
 Main video is Kid Rock – Care ft.
-T.I. & Angaleena Presley courtesy of Kid Rock and YouTube.
+T.I. & Angaleena Presley (a Mix or playlist) courtesy of Kid Rock and YouTube.
 Second, included video is MIX: U2 – Tryin’ To Throw Your Arms Around The World HD (ZooTv Live), (50+ music video playlist), courtesy of U2, Popmartour and YouTube (playlist).
 I have often thought of U2 music as the “graduate school of alternative rock music.”
 God help me, I’m still trying to make internet dating work.
-If you want to get to know me and be friends, email me at email@example.com.
+If you want to get to know me and be friends, email me at firstname.lastname@example.org.
 For an ironic, humorous view of life and its evil, and how evil ones seem to be approaching “changing the world,” see If I Ever Become an Evil Overlord, at Savage Research.
 This is meant as an ironically funny joke page, but has all too many elements of truth to it.
 Featured photograph honoring our veterans is from the Official CIA Facebook page.
 May God richly bless the United States of America!

 The discussion by Mr. Ritenbaugh basically gives voice to conservative Christian sentiments on such topics as Love and sin, and we also give our own analysis.
 My own commentary is an attempt at a look at 2 Corinthians 5: 10-12 in a way which is fully consistent with what Jesus actually taught about “loving our neighbor as ourselves” and “sin,” while at the same time fully admitting my own life’s lesson that it can be utterly impractical when practiced with everyone (as per the U2 video).
 It seems to me, in my own life, that agape Love must be fully consistent with Jesus’ own teachings, and that we are ALL sinners before God, so we should have a little tolerance, kindness and humility, or else one’s own views become somewhat hypocritical.
 It’s even OK, it seems to me, to realize that a little cynicism and a good understanding of the irony and absurdity of modern life (existentialism) is a proper mental response to people’s sickness and evil.
 “Far be it from me….”